 You get peace of mind from knowing that a misplaced USB or hard drive crash isn't catastrophic.
 With cloud-based storage, your data is backed up.

-The IRS debuted e-filing for individual tax returns 27 years ago.
-Since then, IRS e-file has safely transmitted more than 1 billion tax returns using encryption standards established by the US government’s National Institute of Standards and Technology (NIST).
+Over 1 billion tax returns have been e-Filed with the IRS since its inception, 35 years ago.
+Since then, IRS eFIle has safely transmitted electronic tax returns using encryption standards established by the US government’s National Institute of Standards and Technology (NIST).

 Frequently Asked Questions?

 Why can’t I continue to use the Adams Tax Forms Helper CD?